-This being the first release of Imerge Pro, everything is new!
-As updates are released, and new features are added to the software, they will be detailed on our website, here: https://fxhome.com/imerge-pro/whats-new/
+This new version of Imerge Pro includes a number of powerful new tools.
+Full details of this and all previous updates are detailed on our website, here: https://fxhome.com/imerge-pro/whats-new/

 Every license of Imerge Pro is permanent, and will never expire.
 When you purchase an Imerge license, it includes access to 12 months of software updates.
 So for a full year after purchase, every single tool and feature we add to the software, regardless of what version number it is released in, is immediately available to you.
 Once that period elapses, you can continue forever using the last version released during your update period.
 If you want to access further updates later, you can upgrade to another 12 months of updates at any time.